 The team conducted a thorough investigation of all the best evidence in the field, including systematic literature reviews, meta-analyses and individual studies, to reach their conclusions.

-If you care about dementia, please read studies about hearing loss linked to Alzheimer’s disease, dementia and findings of this blood pressure number may help predict dementia, brain lesions.
+If you care about dementia, please read studies about hearing loss linked to Alzheimer’s disease, dementia, and this blood pressure number may help predict dementia, brain lesions.

-For more information about dementia and your health, please see recent studies about this type of antibiotic drug may effectively treat common dementia and results showing that statin and blood pressure drug combos may help reduce dementia risk.
+For more information about dementia and your health, please see recent studies about antibiotic drug that may effectively treat common dementia and results showing statin and blood pressure drug combos may help reduce dementia risk.

 The study was presented at the Alzheimer’s Association International Conference.
 One author of the study is Lon Schneider, MD.